-FAITH ACTION FOR COMMUNITY EQUITY (FACE)
+FAITH ACTION (FACE)

 FACE sees the housing crisis on Oahu as requiring a response from people of faith.
 At the most basic level, we see the crisis as driven by the increase in population on the island in relation to a much smaller number of new units built over the last ten to fifteen years.
 This problem is exacerbated by the sky-rocketing land value, which tends to decrease the number of rental properties.
 All of this happens in conjunction with a steadily decreasing Federal commitment to new affordable housing.
 Finally the permitting process seems particularly slow and inefficient.
 Taken together these factors pressure the housing market, and the poorest people with the least family support tend to fall out of the housing market altogether.
 The most visible part of this dynamic is the increase in homelessness, but it also causes overcrowding and strains families as people band together to live in one house.

 "We shall share God's love with others so they may experience His amazing grace."